🔄

 Large porcelain slabs create a stunning, high-end finish, but the installation is what makes or breaks the final look.
 Unlike traditional tile, these large-format pieces require precision, specialized tools, and a solid plan.
 Getting the installation right ensures your beautiful new shower walls will last for years without issues.
 It’s a project where cutting corners simply isn’t an option, whether you’re a seasoned contractor or a homeowner hiring a pro for the first time.
 From wall prep to finding the right installer, here’s what you need to know to make sure the job is done perfectly.

-How to Properly Prep Your Walls
+How to Properly Prep Your Shower Walls

 Think of your wall as the foundation of your project—if it isn’t perfect, nothing else will be.
 Large porcelain slabs are unforgiving of uneven surfaces.
 Before a single slab goes up, your walls must be completely flat, level, and plumb.
 This means chipping away any bumps, filling in low spots, and ensuring the entire surface is smooth.
 A perfectly prepped wall prevents the slabs from cracking under pressure and ensures a secure bond with the adhesive.
 Taking the time to get this step right is the single most important thing you can do for a successful installation of your porcelain tiles and slabs.